Timlo512/FacialRecognitionSystemPrototype/README.md

 It has four external programs to control the properties of mainflow program.
 To run those programs, open one more commandline window, move your directory to your downloaded folder (FacialRecognitionSystemPrototype).

 ### take_photo.py
-To save your face embedding, you can run take_photo.py.
+To save your face feature into the system, you can run take_photo.py.
 Run following command:

 | python take_photo.py|
 |---------------------|